Small-doge128/Slim-65-ANSI-Choc-keyboard-62-keys/README.md

 **dimensions:**

-294 mm lenght and 91 mm width
+PCB - 294 mm lenght and 91 mm width

 ----------------------------------------------

 **keys:**

 it has 49-1U keys, 6-1.25U keys, 2-1.5U keys, 2-1.75U keys, 2-2.25 and  1-6.25U key total 62 keys.
-It uses kailh choc switches and keycaps and i did add stabilizers in pcb so no extra plate needed.
+It uses kailh choc switches and keycaps, with added help of stabilizer.
 ----------------------------------------------

 **why did i create it:**